View The Guidelines

 In keeping with rising minimum wage in Los Angeles County, student interns will be paid $6,000 for 400 hours ($15.00/hour) during summer 2020.
 Grant amounts to organizations will be increased accordingly.

-Each nonprofit performing, presenting or literary organization participating in the program is awarded a grant ranging from $4,300 – $5,800 per intern.
-The amount an organization receives and the number of internship positions it may request support for depends on the applicant’s budget size (the total amount of revenue for the organization’s most recently completed fiscal year).
+Each organization participating in the program is awarded a grant ranging from $5,000 – $6,500 per intern.
+The amount an organization receives and the number of internship positions it may request support for depends on the applicant’s budget size (the total operating revenue less in-kind for the organization’s most recently completed fiscal year).